Pythion: History

 During the reign of Amyntas III or Philip II, the Tripolis was annexed to Macedon.
 According to Theagenes the inhabitants of Balla were relocated to Pythion.
 So we find in 3rd century BC an epigram regarding Philarchos son of Hellanion, Macedonian Elimiote from Pythion, proxenos in Delphi.

 During the Roman–Seleucid War, the Tripolis was ravaged by an army of Aetolians in the year 191 BCE During the Third Macedonian War the three towns surrendered to the army of Perseus of Macedon in the year 171 BCE, but that same year the Romans reconquered the three.
 In the year 169 BCE troops arrived from the Roman consul Quintus Marcius Philippus who camped between Azorus and Doliche.

 The three cities minted a common coin with the inscription "ΤΡΙΠΟΛΙΤΑΝ".

-Although the site is occupied by a modern town of Pythio, virtually no remains of the ancient town have been discovered there.
+The site is at the modern town of Pythio.
+Modern excavations have uncovered the sanctuary of Apollo Pythius, including two temples of the Augustan period dedicated to Apollo Pythius and Poseidon Patroos.
+Finds from the temple of Apollo include two headless cult statues of the god and numerous inscriptions and sculptures from an earlier sanctuary.